News

 The global export data for polyester staple fiber

-Table below presents global export data for PSF, a category that includes certain PSF and out-of-scope products (by source in descending order of quantity for 2022).
-The two largest exporters, China and South Korea, together accounted for almost half (47.9 percent) of global exports of PSF in 2022.
+The table below presents global export data for PSF, a category that includes certain PSF and out-of-scope products (by source in descending order of quantity for 2022).
+In 2022, the two largest exporters, China and South Korea, together accounted for almost half (47.9 percent) of global PSF exports.

 Exporting country201720182019202020212022